Our Team

 Mawish Raza

-Program Associate, Catalyze Fund
+Program Manager, Catalyze Fund

 Mawish Raza

-Program Associate, Catalyze Fund
+Program Manager, Catalyze Fund

-Mawish Raza is the Program Associate for the Catalyze Fund, Pillars’ signature grantmaking program for Muslim-led community organizations.
+Mawish Raza is the Program Manager for the Catalyze Fund, Pillars’ signature grantmaking program for Muslim-led community organizations.
 In this role, she supports critical management for our grantee partners by providing organizational and administrative infrastructure through data management and communication.

 Before joining Pillars, Mawish developed a decade of capacity-building efforts through education, facilitation, organizing, case management, and storytelling.
 She served as the Director of Blended Learning for Elected Leadership at Leadership for Educational Equity, where she designed strategy and multimedia curriculum for educators pursuing elected office.
 Mawish also worked as a multimedia freelance director and producer, developing documentaries for ISNA, SAALT, WEAA, and Amnesty International USA.
 Her work has been featured by the National Museum of African American History and Culture, Berkman Klein Center for Internet and Society, and EcoAmerica.